 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents.
-The Company invests cash and cash equivalents in treasury instruments with accredited financial institutions.
+The Company invests cash in accredited financial institutions and cash equivalents in widely held money market funds.
 Consequently, such funds are subject to minimal credit risk.